dmerejkowsky/blog/content/post/0064-let-s-build-chuck-norris-part-4-python-and-ctypes.md

 On the other hand, the code in a shared library is only **referenced by** the program.
 When the program is launched, the operating system will try and find the code to run in the shared library file.

-We says the code in the static library is used *at compiled time* whereas the code of a shared library is used *at runtime*.
+We says the code in the static library is used *at compile time* whereas the code of a shared library is used *at runtime*.

 For this reason, static libraries are also called *archive libraries*, and shared library are also called *dynamic libraries*.